National Tater Day - March 31

 How to celebrate

-When is National Tater Day celebrated in 2024?
+When is National Tater Day in 2025?

 National Tater Day is observed on March 31 each year.